The Song Remains The Same

 - Crowbar Combatant: Unfortunately, it doesn't work that well on angels.

-- Deader than Dead: Anna plans on scattering Sam's molecules across the universe after she kills him so that nobody will be able to find enough of Sam to resurrect.
+- Deader than Dead: Anna plans on scattering Sam's cells across the universe after she kills him so that nobody will be able to find enough of Sam to resurrect.

 - Death Glare: Since she doesn't want hunters around her house, Mary throws Sam and Dean a nasty one whenever John isn't looking.
-That ends when they tell her why they're there (to save her and John from something).
+That ends when they tell her why they're there (to save her and John from an angel).

 - Designated Girl Fight: An awesome, brutal one between Mary and Anna.
 Male characters fight Anna, too, but it's her fight with Mary that gets the most screen-time and attention.